voltbuilder/openssl-wasm/README.md

 ## Build Process

-The build process requires some deviations from the standard build process, but for the most part, beyond using wasienv, uses the same methodology.
+The build process requires some deviations from the standard build process, but aside from using wasienv, uses the same methodology.

 ### Environment